spxbhuhb/zakadabar-stack/core/doc/changelog/BleedingEdge.md

 - `ValidityReport` now stores BOs instead of implementations
 - `zkFormStyles.buttons` added `marginBlockStart` and `marginBlockEnd`
 - `ZkCssStyleRule` values now are plain strings (instead of any)
-- `Server.version` - remove, use server.description.version instead

 **lib: accounts**

 - `RolesByAccount` contains `AccountPublicBo` instead of `AccountPrivateBo`
-- `AccountPrivateExposedTable` is now a class instead of object
 - `KtorSessionBl` now checks for `ModuleSettings.loginActionRole` instead of `appRoles.siteMember`
-- `RoleBl` constructor now requires a persistence api
-- `RoleExposedPa` constructor now requires an account and a grant table
-- `RoleGrantExposedTable` is now a class instead of an object
+- `RoleGrantExposedTable` is now a class instead of an object, use `RoleGrantExposedTableCommon` instead
+- `AccountPrivateExposedTable` is now a class instead of object, use `AccountPrivateExposedTableCommon` instead
+- `AccountbyRole` is now called `AccountsByRole`

 **lib: blobs**